escapedcat/slashtags/packages/core/README.md

-# Slashtags Core
+# slashtags-core

-> Core implementation of Slashtags protocol in JS
+> JavaScript implementation of the Slashtags protocol